 6. Mice and Rats

-Small field mice as well as larger rats are available in Vietnam – sometimes chopped and cooked in a regular stir-fry.
-The challenging mice to eat will be the ones baked and made available whole.
+Small field mice as well as larger rats are available in Vietnam – sometimes chopped and cooked in a regular stir-fry, other times baked and served whole.

 7. Cobra Wine

-Don’t be surprised if you see a wine bottle in Vietnam with an actual cobra inside it!
-Rice wines in Vietnam are often made with snakes or other poisonous animals like scorpions.
-Supposedly, the liquor “cancels out” the poison.
-Many of these wines are considered as having medicinal qualities, and can include other exotic animal parts such as goat’s testicles.
+Try not to be surprised if you see a wine bottle in Vietnam containing an actual cobra.
+Rice wines in Vietnam are often made with snakes or other venomous animals like scorpions.
+Many of these wines are considered as having medicinal qualities and can include other exotic animal parts such as goat’s testicles.

 8. Coconut Worms – Duong Dua

-Coconut worms are actually bug larvae that feed up on coconut trees.
-The fat, yellowish larvae look like large maggots – because that’s essentially what they are.
+Coconut worms are bug larvae that feed on coconut trees.
+The fat, yellowish larvae look like large maggots or worms.
+Eating coconut worms may seem off-putting, but it is not without its charms.

-Here’s the eating challenge: in places like the Mekong Delta coconut worms are typically eaten while live!
-Yes, that’s right.
-You will need to grasp the squiggling coconut bug larvae with your chopsticks to consume them.
-If you can’t handle that, try the coconut worms in Tra Vinh, where the larvae are stuffed with peanuts first before being served.
+In places like the Mekong Delta, coconut worms are typically eaten while alive!
+If you are having a hard time with that concept, you can always try the coconut worms in Tra Vinh, where the larvae are stuffed with peanuts first before being served.

 9. Hot Vit Lon — Balut (Fertilized Duck Egg)